mattboggess/intedact/docs/source/auto_examples/plot_univariate_url_summary.rst

 - Countplot for the domains of the urls
 - Countplot for the domain suffixes of the urls
 - Countplot for the file types of the urls
-- A table with summary statistics for the url metadata

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-22
+GENERATED FROM PYTHON SOURCE LINES 14-22

 .. code-block:: default